Skip to nav Skip to content

 • Try not to take your baby’s tears personally.
 Crying is a natural instinct for babies.
 In fact, it’s one way babies communicate! (e.g., hunger, fear, pain, a need for closeness.)

-• Don’t worry that you’ll spoil your baby if you comfort her every time she cries.
-Your comfort offers reassurance and helps her develop the ability to trust.
+• Don’t worry that you’ll spoil your baby if you comfort them every time they cry.
+Your comfort offers reassurance and helps them develop the ability to trust.

-• To comfort a crying baby, first see if she is wet, hungry or just needs a blanket.
-If that doesn’t work, try holding her close to you, rocking, walking or singing softly to her.
-If she’s still fussing, try putting her down in her crib and patting her back or rubbing her cheek.
-If she begins to settle down within a few minutes, she may simply be telling you it’s nap time.
+• To comfort a crying baby, first see if they are wet, hungry, or just needs a blanket.
+If that doesn’t work, try holding baby close to you, rocking, walking or singing softly to them.
+If they're still fussing, try putting them down in her crib and patting their back or rubbing their cheek.
+If they begins to settle down within a few minutes, they may simply be telling you it’s nap time.

 • Try a wind-up bed or swing to rock your baby to sleep.